conjurdemos/cdemo/README.md

 2. JOB2_Containers - This job spins up 5 webapp and 5 tomcat containers that are all pulling back a password.
 Jenkins generates a hostfactory token for each set of containers and then passes through an identity through container environment variables.
 Each container will then pull a password every 5 seconds.
 3. JOB2_Rotation - This job rotates the secret being pulled by the containers.
 4. JOB2_StopContainers - This job kills all of the tomcat and webapp containers.

+### AWX , Gogs, and Jenkins Jobs
+AWX and Gogs are connected via an internal docker network.
+All projects in AWX have source code in Gogs.

+1. LAB3_AnsibleBuildContainers (Jenkins) - Creates target for Ansible job.
+2. LAB3_AnsibleConjurIdentity - Pushes a conjur identity to a remote machine that is set up with the job above.
+3. LAB3_AnsibleConjurLookup - Returns a value from conjur is the ansible node has a conjur identity.
+4. LAB3_AnsibleStopContainers (Jenkins) - Removes target and clears awx known_hosts.

 ### API Scripts
 There are scripts that are copied into the CONJUR-CLI container that will interact with Conjur via rest calls to step through